Program Evaluation with Remotely Sensed Outcomes: Applications with Remotely Sensed Outcomes

+\paragraph{Plausibility of identifying assumptions.} The treatment was randomized in this experiment (Assumption~\ref{assumption:experimental}).
+Appendix~\ref{section:smartcards_empirical_additionaldetails} provides evidence that stability is plausible (Assumption~\ref{assumption:stability}) for each of the three poverty outcomes.

+With incomplete observational cases, we require no direct effects (Assumption~\ref{assumption:observational}(ii)): the treatment should affect the remotely sensed variable only through the outcome.
+Using ``oracle'' data access, we can visually assess this condition; the densities $f_R(r \mid \widetilde{S}\in \{e,v\}, D = 0, Y = y)$ and $f_R(r \mid \widetilde{S}\in \{e,v\}, D = 1, Y = y)$ should coincide for $y\in\{0,1\}$.
+In Figure~\ref{fig:no_direct_effects_maintext}, the conditional densities closely align for one of the poverty outcomes (``middle income''), and Kolmogorov–Smirnov tests cannot reject equality at the 5\% level.
+Appendix \ref{section:smartcards_empirical_additionaldetails} reports the corresponding diagnostics for the other outcomes.\footnote{Tests for ``low income'' also do not reject, while tests for ``consumption'' marginally reject.}

-Another requirement in our framework is that the RSV is relevant: $\E\{H(R) \Delta^o\} \neq 0$ in Corollary~\ref{cor:representation}.
-Intuitively, the representation of the RSV $H(R)$ used for inference should be correlated with outcome variation $\Delta^o$.
-This requirement is testable; for our learned representation in Algorithm~\ref{algo:cross}, we can test whether the empirical analogue $\E_n\{\widehat{H}(R) \widehat{\Delta}^o\}$ is significantly nonzero.
-Figure~\ref{fig:relevance} confirms that our RSV is relevant.
+The remotely sensed variable must be relevant: its representation $H(R)$ must be correlated with outcome variation in the observational sample (Corollary~\ref{corr:disc_outcomes_incomplete_representation}).
+For the learned representation in Algorithm~\ref{alg:discrete_nocovar_overview}, we test whether $\E_n\{\widehat{H}(R)\widehat{\Delta}^o\}$ is significantly different from zero.
+Table~\ref{tab:rsv_relevance_smartcards} confirms that the remotely sensed variable is relevant for each of the three poverty outcomes.

-We further interpret and compare our learned representation of the satellite image in Appendix~\ref{sec:application_details}.
-Our optimal representation is based on three predictions: the outcome, treatment, and sample indicator given the RSV.
-By contrast, common practice only uses the prediction of the outcome given the RSV.
-Interestingly, our optimal representation allows for extrapolation, i.e. negative weights on villages, whereas common practice does not.
+\paragraph{Main results.} Figure~\ref{fig:smartcards_main_results} summarizes our findings.
+For each poverty outcome, we compare confidence intervals of (i) the benchmark, a difference-in-means using all 291 mandal outcomes; and (ii) our method, using only 136 mandal outcomes but leveraging an observational sample.

-Figure~\ref{fig:main_application} (``synthetic samples'') shows that our method recovers the treatment effect estimated by the unbiased benchmark in this exercise.
-For each poverty outcome, our treatment effects have the same signs and similar magnitudes as the benchmark, i.e. as if the economist could observe all treatments and outcomes in the experiment.
-These effects are consistent in sign with the findings in \cite{muralidharan2023general}: early adoption of Smartcards reduces poverty.
-Compared to the benchmark, our confidence intervals are similar, and sometimes shorter; efficiently using the additional information in RSVs can boost statistical power.\footnote{Assumption~\ref{assumption:observational}(ii) is an additional restriction that may improve asymptotic precision.
-Relative magnitudes of standard errors may also reflect finite sample estimation error.}
+Our method yields estimates that are close to those obtained by the benchmark.
+For each poverty outcome, our point estimates have the same sign and similar magnitude as the benchmark, i.e. as if the economist could observe all treatments and outcomes in the Smartcards experiment.
+Consistent with \citet[][]{muralidharan2023general}, we find that early adoption of Smartcards reduces poverty.
+Appendix Table~\ref{table:smartcards_main_results} gives details.
+For each outcome, we cannot reject the null hypothesis that our method and the benchmark yield the same point estimate.